-The Hana team will be liable to provide private office spaces for the entrepreneurs who want to work with their team in a confidential manner.
+The Hana team will be liable to provide private office spaces for entrepreneurs who want to work with their team in a confidential manner.

 As for Hana Share, it is going to be a conventional shared office space where many individuals catering to various professions can work together.
-All these spaces will have ample amenities to meet your needs and even more so that a strong community building can be enhanced.
+All these spaces will have ample amenities to meet your needs and even more so that strong community building can be enhanced.

 Every startup working in a coworking space might have changed and might evolve to have specific needs that have to be attended to.
-Wile other coworking spaces will not have that flexibility, Hana plans to cater to every need of the member companies and the office spaces will be designed in such a manner so that every single change can be accommodated.
+While other coworking spaces will not have that flexibility, Hana plans to cater to every need of the member companies and the office spaces will be designed in such a manner that every single change can be accommodated.

 CBRE vs WeWork & Regus

-The competition is bound to be tough when you have competitors like WeWork, Regus and Knotel who have over a hundred coworking spaces spread all around the world.
+The competition is bound to be tough when you have competitors like WeWork, Regus, and Knotel who have over a hundred coworking spaces spread all around the world.
 While recently Knotel has been able to gain access to $60 million in funding, WeWork has just grabbed $3 Billion from Soft Bank.
 These operators are already ahead in the game and the tassel is going to be a hard one, but with the new model of partnership, CEO Andrew hopes to go beyond them within a short time span.
 He plans to expand at least 15 to 20% of the working market in a single year.

 A typical working space of Hana will comprise of a space of 50,000 to 60,000 sq feet and will also consist of large separate office spaces for the entrepreneurs who love to network but are not comfortable working in shared office spaces.
-Many of the high-end professionals do need a private space to avoid distractions and for confidential client meets, so these offices will be a mandated part of Hana coworking spaces.
+Many of the high-end professionals do need a private space to avoid distractions and for confidential client meetings, so these offices will be a mandated part of Hana coworking spaces.

 Why a separate division named Hana?

-First of all, Hana is a collaborative unit that brings together the CBRE global investors and Trammell Crow Company and also the third major component that CBRE has launched.
+First of all, Hana is a collaborative unit that brings together the CBRE global investors and Trammell Crow Company and is also the third major component that CBRE has launched.
 CEO Andrew says he did not want people to think that this project is a whim of the CBRE and it is similar to any other real estate investment policies that they have.
-In fact, the CBRE hopes to bring Hana to the forefront and on top of the charts in the field of coworking thus they formed an entirely new division in the name of Hana which will start operations from 2019.
+In fact, the CBRE hopes to bring Hana to the forefront and on top of the charts in the field of coworking thus they formed an entirely new division in the name of Hana which will start operations in 2019.